abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ### Guaranteeing Read-Your-Writes Consistency

-The simplest thing is to always route reads of models that users routinely edit to the leader -- and send all other reads to the replicas.
+The simplest solution to guarantee users always see their own writes is to route reads of models that users edit to the primary database -- and send all other reads to the replicas.

 ```python
 class PrimaryReplicaRouter: